convert road bike to flat bar

 • Speed and control: Drop bars provide more speed than flat handlebars.
 Because flat bars are more wind resistant which causes a rider spends more energy overcoming the air resistance rather than pushing the bike forward.
 There is no such issue in drop bars.
 But drop bars don’t allow greater control than a flat bar can offer.

 • The fragility of the parts: Parts of the Drop bars are more expensive and fragile.
 One has to tape the bar periodically.
-In contrast, the parts of flat bars are cheaper yet durable.
+In contrast, the parts of flat bars are cheaper yet more durable.

 • Brake levers: Drop handlebar’s brake levers are more difficult to apply during an emergency or sudden brake.
-The riders have to change their hand position into a new place to install brakes.
+The riders have to change their hand position to a new place to install brakes.
 Therefore, drop bars are not brake-efficient.
 In contrast, one can easily install brakes with flat bars due to the single-hand position.
 So, flat bars are more convenient than drop bars when it comes to brakes.

 • Riding experience: Many beginners or non-cyclists look for flat bars since they are easy to control and more flexible.
 But drop bars are mainly suitable for pro-cyclists.